BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 Character types are used to store a single character.
 There are four types: `char`, `char16_t`, `char32_t`, and `wchar_t`. `char` can either be `signed` or `unsigned`.

  - `char`: The default type.
-Uses 1 byte and is used in ASCII
+Used for 1 byte character sets such as ASCII.
+ - `char16_t`: Used for 2-byte character sets such as UTF-16.
+ - `char32_t`: Used for 4-byte character sets such as UTF-32.

 ### Boolean Types

 ### The `size_t` Type